Organizational Behaviour: Concepts, Controversies, and Applications

 3. Motivation and Job Satisfaction:

 Motivational theories, such as Maslow's hierarchy of needs, Herzberg's two-factor theory, and expectancy theory, attempt to explain what drives employee behaviour.
 Job satisfaction, influenced by factors like pay, work-life balance, and recognition, impacts productivity and turnover.
-However, controversies exist regarding the universality of these theories across different cultures and organizational settings.
+Even so, controversies exist regarding the universality of these theories across different cultures and organizational settings.
 Applications include designing motivating job roles, implementing effective reward systems, and fostering a positive work environment.

 4. Learning and Performance: